mark-watson/hy-lisp-python-book/manuscript/datastores.md

 # Datastores

-I use flat files and the PostgreSQL relational database for most data storage and processing needs in my consulting business over the last twenty years and for work on large data at Compass Labs and Google I used Hadoop and Big Table.
-I will not cover big data datastores here, rather I will concentrate on what I think of as "laptop development" requirements: modest amount of data and optimizing speed of development and ease of infrastructure setup.
+I use flat files and the PostgreSQL relational database for most data storage and processing needs in my consulting business over the last twenty years.
+For work on large data projects at Compass Labs and Google I used Hadoop and Big Table.
+I will not cover big data datastores here, rather I will concentrate on what I think of as "laptop development" requirements: a modest amount of data and optimizing speed of development and ease of infrastructure setup.
 We will cover three datastores:

-- Sqlite file based relational database
+- Sqlite single-file-based relational database
 - PostgreSQL relational database
 - Neo4J graph database
 - RDF library **rdflib** that is useful for semantic web and linked data applications